Amir-Zain/codeft/README.md

 # Assessment

+## Requirement

+the requirement was to create api endpoint in laravel that will fetch data from any external api and insert that into our database and return the data as json

 ## Overview

 The assessment endpoint is designed to synchronize user data from an external API (dummyjson.com) to the local database, with robust handling of existing users and error scenarios.